breakspear/bdtoolkit/README.md

     sys.gui.bdSolverPanel.title = 'Solver';
 ```

-The *bdLatexPanel* is typically the first panel loaded by each model.
-It uses latex to display the relevant mathematical equations.
-Each line of latex code is defined separately in a cell array that is stored in the `sys.gui.bdLatexPanel.latex` field.
+The *bdLatexPanel* is typically the first panel loaded by any model.
+It uses *latex* to display the relevant mathematical equations.
+The user defines the relevant latex code in *sys.gui.bdLatexPanel.latex* as a cell array of strings.
+Each cell corresponds to one line of latex output.
+The following example is from *ODEdemo1.m*.

 ```matlab
     sys.gui.bdLatexPanel.title = 'Equations';